nhsconnect/document-store-prototype/README.md

 ## Troubleshooting

+### Docker Daemon Is Not Running

+If you see a log saying that the docker daemon is not running when running `./tasks start-localstack`, it is likely due to colima not being started.
+You can fix this by running `colima start`.

 ### LocalStack Timeout On Start

-If you are experiencing timeouts when running `./tasks start-localstack`.
-It is likely due to the Lima VM not having enough resources allocated to it.
+If you are experiencing timeouts when running `./tasks start-localstack`, it is likely due to the Lima VM not having enough resources allocated to it.
 You can add more resources to the Lima VM by running `colima start --edit` and increasing the number of CPUs allocated and memory usage.